top of page

 a.
 Company publishes a cage-free commitment pledging to only use or sell eggs from cage-free farms.

-However, clear targets and progress tracking are necessary to ensure that commitments are being fulfilled and, if not, companies must be held accountable to their promises.
+However, clear targets and progress tracking are necessary to ensure that commitments are being fulfilled by the promised deadlines—and, if not, companies must be held accountable.

 Icons-03.jpg